One Missed Deadline or Wrong Form Can Cost You Weeks of Benefits

 What Injuries and Illnesses Are Covered

 The program applies to injuries incurred during work or caused by work conditions.
 This includes accidents like falls, machinery injuries, or exposure to harmful substances.
 Repetitive stress injuries and certain occupational diseases are also covered.
-To qualify, the injury must arise out of and occur during the course of employment.
+To qualify, the injury must arise out of and occur during the course of employment, a standard that insurance companies frequently dispute and that a lawyer can help you prove.

 Workers’ Compensation Benefits Available

 Covered workers may receive several types of workers’ compensation benefits.
 These include full medical care, wage replacement for lost time, compensation for permanent disability, and support for dependents in fatal cases.
-The amount and type of benefits depend on the injury, the employee’s average weekly wage, and how long the disability lasts.
+The amount and type of benefits depend on the injury, the employee’s average weekly wage, and how long the disability lasts, calculations an attorney reviews closely since insurers don’t always get them right the first time.

 Who Is Eligible for Workers’ Compensation Benefits in NC?

-Eligibility for workers’ compensation benefits in North Carolina depends on employment status, employer requirements, and the nature of the injury or illness.
+Eligibility for workers’ compensation benefits in North Carolina depends on employment status, employer requirements, and the nature of the injury or illness, and it’s exactly the kind of determination a workers’ compensation lawyer reviews before a claim is even filed.

 Employee Status Requirements